6 Anger Management Tips To Try The Next Time You’re Angry

 2. Cure Resentment With Forgiveness

-Although you’re probably bristling at the thought of forgiving someone when you’re still angry, there are few things you can do that are more powerful when it comes to anger management.
+Although you’re probably bristling at the thought of how to forgive someone when you’re still angry, there are few things you can do that are more powerful when it comes to anger management.

 It might help to think about things this way: staying furious at someone allows them to continue to have a type of power over you, your thoughts, and your feelings.
 When you move into a place of forgiveness, you release yourself from that hold and gain freedom.